dariogarcia/dariogarcia.github.io/_posts/2021-12-14-scientific-publications.md

 * Authors can request reviews of their work to specific users.
 Typically, those involved in the same field, or being cited by the original work.

 * Authors gain additional relevance by doing enhancing contributions on those original ones citing them.

+#### Moderators

+Each year, authors with relevance and reliability are invited for moderation.
+This means resolving disputes, as authors from the platform request the attention of a moderator (e.g., offensive content, paper rebutals, plagiarism claims).
+All such disputes, together with any actions taken, get logged for accountability.

+### Ethical considerations

+Should the system enforce the use of ethical reviews and enviromental assesments in ORCs?

+Is the system resistant to manipulation, power concentration and abuse?

 ### The case of Artificial Intelligence